marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 * Tommassin asks after Emir, clearly smitten
 * Grinda Garloth has offered 100gp if they find where her family's bodies were taken.
 * Blossom Snobeedle has offered 750gp to "scare Dasher straight"
+* Tomassin is spying on the City Watch for Emir (goings on of the Black Network, etc)
+* Looking for a mentor for Brendaniel.
+Ulkoria will find a Draconic Sorcerer to tutor Brendaniel
+* Dasher will pretend to be "scared straight", and will come home to his mother.
+Then, a few days later, he'll be "killed" by a pack of wild dogs.

 ---